jhconning/jbook/_sources/notes/mdown.md

       - `settings/Pages` set source to `gh-pages` branch, folder to `/root`.  and 'deploy from branch'.

-** Aalternatively at step 2 type `jupyter-book create mybook` to create an entirely new book, but you'll need to `.github/workflows/book.html` to get the github actions part to work.
+** Alternatively at step 2 type `jupyter-book create mybook` to create an entirely new book, but you'll need to `.github/workflows/book.html` to get the github actions part to work.